Guinea: Securing Justice for Forced Displacement from the Siguiri Gold Mine

 The government heeded the message.
 First local authorities arrested 11 community negotiators.
 Then they sent in a feared military unit known as the beret rouges, which is notorious in Guinea for its record of human rights abuses.
 The security forces looted their businesses.
 They used tear gas inside people’s homes, beating the occupants and setting huts on fire.

-The families turned for help to the Guinean human rights organization CECIDE, which had worked with them in the past.
+The families turned for help to the Guinean non-governmental organization CECIDE, which had supported them in the past.
 In order to document the abuses, CECIDE helped them organize a fact-finding mission alongside another Guinean human rights organization, Les Mêmes Droits Pour Tous (MDT), and two international experts.
 The resulting report provided a credible, evidence-based account of the forced evictions.

 Serious violations of Guinean and international law had occurred, but the company was highly connected to military and political elites in Guinea and the domestic courts provided little hope for redress.
 CECIDE, MDT and the community knew they needed to look beyond Guinea’s borders for justice, so they reached out to Inclusive Development International.

-We assisted the community to investigate AngloGold Ashanti’s investors and financiers in order to gain powerful allies in their struggle for justice.
-One financer was Nedbank of South Africa – an intermediary lender for the World Bank Group’s private-sector arm, the International Finance Corporation (IFC).
-This enabled the community to file a complaint to the IFC’s ombudsman and bring the company into an international dispute resolution process to address their grievances.
+We assisted the community to investigate and engage with AngloGold Ashanti’s investors and financiers in order to gain leverage in their struggle for justice.
+One financier was Nedbank of South Africa–an intermediary lender for the World Bank Group’s private-sector arm, the International Finance Corporation (IFC).
+This enabled us to help the community file a complaint to the IFC’s Compliance Advisor Ombudsman and bring the company into an international dispute resolution process to address their grievances.
+Over the course of a six-year long mediation process, the community was able to secure justice through a comprehensive set of remedial agreements.

 Be sure to subscribe to our mailing list to stay up to date with this and other cases.